 The Google Nest Audio is the best Google speaker that we've tested.
 It offers outstanding voice assistant support with Google Assistant built-in and has no problem understanding you when you're far away or in noisy environments.
 There's even a mic mute button you can use when you no longer want your assistant to hear you.
 Its balanced mid-range ensures vocals and lead instruments are reproduced clearly in the mix.
 That said, the underemphasis in the treble range can make higher-pitched voices and instruments sound veiled.
 Fortunately, there are bass and treble adjustments featured on its companion app that you can use to adjust its sound to your liking.

 Bose is an American manufacturer that specializes in home electronics.
-While they're best known for making high-end noise cancelling headphones, they also make speakers and sound systems.
-They have different speaker lineups that are geared towards different audiences.
+While they're best known for making high-end noise-canceling headphones, they also make speakers and sound systems.
+They have different speaker lineups geared towards different audiences.
 Their 'SoundLink' speakers are smaller and more portable, whereas their 'Home Speaker' lineup has smart speakers with built-in voice assistants.
 Bose speakers are generally Bluetooth compatible, and the Bose Music companion app has bass and treble sliders that let you adjust your speaker's sound profile to your liking.

 Sonos is an American company that manufactures high-end audio products like smart speakers and soundbars.
 Many of their speakers have built-in support for Alexa and Google Assistant, which is helpful if you like issuing voice commands.
 They often have well-balanced sound profiles that are well-suited to playing music.
 The companion app, Sonos S2, has bass and treble sliders, which lets you adjust the speaker's sound profile to your liking.
 Many Sonos speakers are intended for home use, with wired-only designs.
 The Sonos One Gen 2 and Sonos One SL can even be used as satellite speakers in some Sonos soundbar setups, like the Sonos Arc.

-Sony is one of the largest electronics manufacturers in the world, and they produce products like headphones as well as a wide range of speaker models that can appeal to lots of different users.
-If you love listening to music, you may prefer one of their more premium models like the Sony SRS-XB33 that are compatible with the Sony Music Center app, which gives you access to a graphic EQ and other sound settings.
+Sony is one of the largest electronics manufacturers in the world, and they produce products like headphones and a wide range of speaker models that can appeal to lots of different users.
+If you love listening to music, you may prefer one of their more premium models like the Sony SRS-RA3000 that are compatible with the Sony Music Center app, which gives you access to a graphic EQ and other sound settings.
 However, if you want a speaker you can bring on the go, their smaller, cheaper speakers still offer a pretty good value for their price.
 While some of their speakers are compatible with the voice assistant on your paired smartphone, they don't offer any built-in capabilities.